UT-ADL/autoware_mini_practice/practice_3/README.md

 ### Expected outcome
-* Understanding about the general task of the vehicle's lateral control
+* Understanding of the general task of the vehicle's lateral control
 * The ego vehicle can follow the recorded waypoints (path) from practice_2.
 Theoretically, the same simple controller could be used with a real car, where low-level drivers will interpret provided longitudinal and lateral commands and control the vehicle accordingly.

 ## 1. Preparation

-1. As a reminder, let us build the workspace.
-It is not necessary here since we are adding a Python node that does not need building.
-If we were using code in C or C++, we would need to build the workspace and source it after including the source code of the new node or after every code change.
+1. After copying additional files, let us also build the workspace.
+It is not strictly necessary here since we are adding Python code and launch files that ROS master can find without building.
+However, if we were using code in C or C++, we would need to build the workspace and recompile it after including the source code of the new node or after every code change.
 2. Go to catkin_ws folder: `cd ~/autoware_mini_ws`
 3. `catkin clean` - will clean the workspace.
 Removes `build` and `devel` folders.
-It is suggested when nodes are removed or replaced.
+It is suggested to clean the workspace when nodes are removed.
 4. Build workspace: `catkin build`
 5. Source your workspace: `source devel/setup.bash`

 ##### Validation
 * run `roslaunch autoware_mini_practice_solutions practice_3.launch`
-   - should load the waypoints (uses default file name) created in previous practice and visualize them in rviz (path with waypoints, blinker information and speed values at the waypoints)
+   - should load the waypoints (uses default file name) created in previous practice and visualize them in RViz (path with waypoints, blinker information, and speed values at the waypoints)
-   - if you don't have a waypoint file in your common package, you should be able to create it any time by running `roslaunch autoware_mini_practice_solutions practice_2.launch`.
+   - If you don't have a waypoint file in your common package, you should be able to create it any time by running `roslaunch autoware_mini_practice_solutions practice_2.launch`.
 The assumption is that you have finalized your localizer node in practice 2.

 ![loaded waypoints](images/load_practice_3.png)

 ## 2. Create a path follower node

-After running `roslaunch autoware_mini_practice_solutions practice_3.launch`, we saw waypoints loaded and visualized in rviz.
-We can call this array of waypoints a global path, and this is what we want to follow with the car.
+After running `roslaunch autoware_mini_practice_solutions practice_3.launch`, we saw waypoints loaded and visualized in RVIz.
+We can call this array of waypoints a global path, which we want to follow with the car.
 In this task, we will create a "skeleton" of that node.

 ##### Instructions
 1. Create node `pure_pursuit_follower.py` under `nodes/control`
 2. Organize the node using the class structure - see the code example below
    - create a class `PurePursuitFollower`
-   - organize the code in class init into logical groups
+   - Organize the code in the class init into logical groups
    - create also `if __name__ == '__main__'` block ([read about it](https://docs.python.org/3/library/__main__.html#idiomatic-usage))
    - main code in callbacks that are class methods